-Note 2:The LT8650S-1 is guaranteed over the full -40° C to 150° C operating junction temperature range.
+Note 2: The LT8653SE is guaranteed to meet performance specifications from 0°C to 125°C junction temperature.
+Specifications over the -40°C to 125°C operating junction temperature range are assured by design, characterization and correlation with statistical process controls.
+The LT8653SI is guaranteed over the full -40°C to 125°C operating junction temperature range.
 High junction temperatures degrade operating lifetimes.
-Operating lifetime is derated at junction temperatures greater than 125°C. The junction temperature (T_J, in °C) is calculated from
+Operating lifetime is derated at junction temperatures greater than 125°C. The junction temperature (T_J, in °C) is calculated from the ambient temperature (T_A, in °C) and power dissipation in the IC (P_D, in watts) according to the formula:

-$T_J = T_A + (P_D \bullet \theta{JA})$ where θ{JA} (in °C/W) is the package thermal impedance.
+$T_J = T_A + (P_D \bullet \theta{JA})$, where θ{JA} (in °C/W) is the package thermal impedance.

 Note 3: This IC includes overtemperature protection that is intended to protect the device during overload conditions.
 Junction temperature will exceed 150°C when overtemperature protection is active.
-Continuous operation above the specified maximum operating junction temperature will reduce lifetime
+Continuous operation above the specified maximum operating junction temperature will reduce lifetime.